 "Comorbidity does not mean the simple addition of two illnesses that independently follow their usual trajectories.
 The simultaneous presence of two or more diseases will worsen the prognosis of all the diseases that are present, lead to an increasing number (and severity) of complications, and make the treatment of all of them more difficult and, possibly, less efficacious.

-What is worse is that one of the comorbid illnesses is often overlooked.
+What is worse is that [at least] one of the comorbid illnesses is often overlooked.
 This is particularly true for mental illnesses which are frequently comorbid with physical illnesses.
 Non-psychiatric specialists and general practitioners are usually focused on the illness about which they know a great deal and which they wish to treat, often missing or underestimating the importance of mental disorders that might also be present."

-Each diagnosis not only has its own associated behaviors and behaviors that may overlap with the child's other diagnoses, but the behaviors and symptoms frequently interreact and intensify minor or more serious issues exponentially.
+Each diagnosis not only has its own associated behaviors and behaviors that may overlap with the child's other diagnoses but the behaviors and symptoms frequently interreact and intensify minor or more serious issues exponentially.

 For example, Kitty has many diagnoses - ADHD, C-PTSD, Cerebral Dysrhythmia (brain injury/ damage), well below average IQ (low average verbal IQ, well below average memory, lower extreme range processing speed), bipolar disorder, GAD, FASD, BPD, emotional/ developmental age approximately 10 years below her physical age...